pynvme/pynvme/doc/features.rst

    nvme0.reset()

 Controller also provides more APIs for usual operations.
-For example, we can upgrade firmware in the script likt this:
+For example, we can upgrade firmware in the script like this:

 .. code-block:: python